chingu-voyages/v17-vue-team-01/README.md

     "TZ": "-5"
 }
 ```
-Other options can be tried (username or email already used, password mismatch)
+Other options can be tried (username or email already used) password mismatch is removed from code
 If no TZ provided, defaults to GMT

 + Login with postman